-The main result of this paper is equality of the propagator norms of the PDE on the orthogonal complement of the space of equilibria and of its associated drift ODE.
+The main result of this paper \bea{(Theorem \ref{maintheo})} is equality of the propagator norms of the PDE on the orthogonal complement of the space of equilibria and of its associated drift ODE.
 The underlying norms are the $L^2$-norm weighted by the inverse of the equilibrium distribution for the PDE, and the Euclidian norm for the ODE.
 This has two main consequences: First, the sharp (exponential) decay of the PDE is reduced to the same, but much easier question on the ODE level.
-The second consequence is that the hypocoercivity index (see \cite{AE, AAC18, AAC}) of the drift matrix determines the short-time behavior (in the sense of a Taylor series expansion) both of the drift ODE and the FP equation.
-As a further consequence for solutions of the FP equation we determine the short-time regularization from the weighted $L^2$-space to a weighted $H^1$-space.
-This result can be seen as an illustration of the fact that for the FP equation hypocoercivity is equivalent to hypoellipticity.
-Finally, it is shown that the FP equation can be considered as the second quantization of the drift ODE.
-This follows from the proof of the main theorem, where the FP evolution is decomposed on invariant subspaces, in each of which the evolution is governed by a tensorized version of the drift ODE.
+The second consequence is that the hypocoercivity index (see \cite{AE, AAC18, AAC}) of the drift matrix determines the short-time behavior (in the sense of a Taylor series expansion) both of the drift ODE and the FP-equation.
+As a further consequence for solutions of the FP-equation we determine the short-time regularization from the weighted $L^2$-space to a weighted $H^1$-space.
+This result can be seen as an illustration of the fact that for the FP-equation hypocoercivity is equivalent to hypoellipticity.
+Finally, it is shown that the FP-equation can be considered as the second quantization of the drift ODE.
+This follows from the proof of the main theorem, where the FP-evolution is decomposed on invariant subspaces, in each of which the evolution is governed by a tensorized version of the drift ODE.